jamstack/jamstack.org/src/site/generators/hastie.md

 repo: mkaz/hastie
 homepage: https://github.com/mkaz/hastie
 language:
-  - Go
+  - Python
 license:
   - MIT
 templates:
-  - Go
+  - Jinja2
-description: A static site generator written in Go
+description: A static site generator in Python
 ---

-Hastie is a static site generator, written in Golang, relatively compatible with jekyll format.
-Use markdown for posts, supports RSS and simple Go templates.
+Hastie is a static site generator, it processes a folder of markdown text files, applies a template, and generates an HTML site.

 ### Why the name "Hastie"?

 The name Hastie is from a character in the novel Dr. Jekyll and Mr. Hyde.

+### History

+Hastie started as a Go project, but rewritten to Python.